Fellowship and Grant Opportunities

 Departmental Conference Travel Grant

 The Department Travel Grant is available to help defray the costs for current graduate students traveling to participate in a professional conference.
 Applications are accepted between September and early April.
-Submissions should be sent to Professor Satyajit SIngh via email with the Graduate Program Advisor copied on the email and should include evidence of acceptacce to the conference as well as an endorsement for support from one's faculty adviser.
+Submissions should be sent to Professor Chris Parker via email with the Graduate Program Advisor copied on the email and should include evidence of acceptance to the conference as well as an endorsement for support from one's faculty adviser.
 Please include "Departmental Conference Travel Grant" in the subject line.
 Decisions are made on a quarterly basis and subject to funding availability.
 Each grant recipient is strongly encouraged to do a work-in-progress presentation before going to the conference.

 *NOTE: If you have advanced to candidacy, you may be eligible to apply for the one-time doctoral student travel grant offered by the Academic Senate.